 1. Online lectures are important because they help you understand the material.

-“Lecture is another way of presenting new information to students,” explains Brooks Doherty, dean of education at Rasmussen College. “[It’s] a more human, engaging avenue through which we are presented the big ideas which make our world and professional fields so exciting.”
+“Lecture is another way of presenting new information to students,” explains Brooks Doherty, dean of education at Rasmussen University. “[It’s] a more human, engaging avenue through which we are presented the big ideas which make our world and professional fields so exciting.”